-This part either specifies the materials requirements for the work within this Section, or refers to subsections in the Materials Details in Sections (701 through 717) that contain those requirements.
+This part either specifies the materials requirements the work of this section must meet or refers to subsections in the Materials Details Sections (701 through 717) that contain those requirements.

-This part consists of the required construction procedures or end results of the work to be performed under this Section of the Standard Specifications.
+This part consists of the required construction procedures or end results of the work to be performed under this Section of the Standard Specifications (1).
 Specific construction details are specified in this part.

-This part describes the methods and the units by which the work under this Section of the Standard Specifications will be measured for payment to the Contractor.
+This part describes the methods and the units by which the work under this Section of the Standard Specifications (1) will be measured for payment to the Contractor.

-This part establishes the pay items for work accomplished under this Section of the Standard Specifications and, when necessary, explains what is included in the payment for those pay items.
+This part establishes the pay items for work accomplished under this Section of the Standard Specifications (1) and, when necessary, explains what is included in the payment for those pay items.

-17.3.1.2 Subsections
+16.2.1.2 Subsections